1.1 Sets & Numbers

 In mathematics, collections are usually called sets.
 Sets are the foundational building blocks of modern mathematics.

-To create a set, you simply need a way to decide if an object belongs to the set or not.
+To create a set, you simply need a way to decide if an object belongs in the set or not.

 the set of colors on a traffic light

-Another way to represent a set is by drawing a diagram.
-This is done by making a big circle and then writing each item of the set inside this circle.
+Another way to represent a set is by drawing a big circle and writing each item of the set inside the circle.

 the set of colors on a traffic light

-Visual diagrams like this will be very helpful in later sections where we investigate relationships between sets.
+Visual diagrams like this will be helpful in later sections where we investigate relationships between sets.

 Set-Builder Notation